en

 Others

-Other European cities present their practices of tree care, maintenance, plant supply and collaboration with citizens.
+European cities present their practices on tree care, maintenance, plant supply and collaboration with citizens.

 Practical Information